onesky/scala-book/data-types/options.md

 ## Composing Options

-Sometimes you're given multiple `Option`s, and you need to construct a new `Option` that depending on the provided values.
+Sometimes you're given multiple `Option`s, and you need to construct a new `Option` depending on the provided values.

-Using `map()` and `flatMap()` extensively can achieve your desired result.
+Using `map()` and `flatMap()` extensively can achieve so.
 Yet, they'll become deeply nested like [callback hell](http://callbackhell.com/) in JavaScript code.
 To relieve yourself from the hell, for-comprehension comes to rescue.

 ```scala
 val result = for {